What the UK IHT changes mean for US citizens

-No IHT will be paid on assets passing to a surviving spouse.
-In addition, assets could receive an uplift for Capital Gains Tax (CGT) purposes so that on sale, CGT will only be paid if the assets have increased in value since the date of death.
+No Inheritance Tax will be owed on assets transferred to a surviving spouse on death.
+Additionally, assets may be subject to a valuation adjustment for Capital Gains Tax (CGT) purposes, meaning that Capital Gains Tax will only apply if the assets have appreciated in value since the date of death.

-The IHT Spousal Exemption will apply to a spouse's ISA, meaning the value of the ISA would pass free of IHT.
+The Inheritance Tax Spousal Exemption will apply to a spouse's ISA, meaning the value of the ISA would pass free of Inheritance Tax.
 The surviving spouse can then add the inherited ISA assets to their existing ISAs, even if this would exceed the normal ISA allowance.

-Pensions are slightly different and are generally exempt from IHT.
-The tax consequences of inheriting a pension will depend on how the pension is structured and the deceased’s age when they died.
-If they were under 75, it is generally possible to withdraw the funds tax-free.
+Pensions are generally exempt from Inheritance Tax.
+Until April 2027, the tax consequences of inheriting a pension will depend on how a pension is structured and the deceased’s age when they died.
+If they were to pass away before 75, it is generally possible to withdraw the funds tax-free.
 Otherwise, any withdrawals will be taxable at your marginal rate of income tax.

-If arranged properly, a married couple can transfer up to £1m to their family without suffering IHT.
+If arranged properly, a married couple can transfer up to £1 million to their family without suffering Inheritance Tax.

 This website uses cookies.